opalmedapps/.github/SECURITY.md

     - Potential impact of the vulnerability
     - Any other relevant information

-## Security Updates

-Users are encouraged to keep their installations up-to-date to benefit from the latest security fixes.

 ## Reporting a bug in a third-party libraries

 For security vulnerabilities found in third-party dependencies that we use in our product, please also contact the dependency's owner or maintainer directly as per their security policy.